Austria will repatriate any stranded Niki passengers, ministry says

-VIENNA (Reuters) - The Austrian government has agreed to repatriate any passengers of Air Berlin unit Niki stranded abroad by cancelled return flights, a Transport Ministry spokesman said on Wednesday.
+VIENNA (Reuters) - The Austrian government has agreed to repatriate any passengers of Air Berlin (AB1.DE) unit Niki stranded abroad by canceled return flights, a Transport Ministry spokesman said on Wednesday.

 “(Chancellery Minister Thomas) Drozda, (Finance Minister Hans Joerg) Schelling and (Transport Minister Joerg) Leichtfried agreed to repatriate stranded passengers as quickly as possible,” the spokesman said.

-“The repatriation offer applies to any Niki flights that have been cancelled due to the current situation, independent of any insolvency,” he added.
+“The repatriation offer applies to any Niki flights that have been canceled due to the current situation, independent of any insolvency,” he added.

-Several Niki flights scheduled for Thursday have been cancelled but those cancellations were long-standing and unrelated to any insolvency, a Vienna Airport spokesman said.
+Several Niki flights scheduled for Thursday have been canceled but those cancellations were long-standing and unrelated to any insolvency, a Vienna Airport spokesman said.

 Reporting by Kirsti Knolle